mehmetsen80/cbcommercesymfonybundle/README.md

 ## Installing

-Update your composer with the bundle library and version
+change your composer with the bundle library and version

 ```
 {